intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - SNIP

   Gradient based criterion.
 Please refer to the original [paper](https://arxiv.org/abs/1810.02340) for more details.$ $ and $G$ are model's weights and gradients respectively.

   $$Score = |W \times G|$$

 - SNIP Momentum

   Gradient based criterion.
-The algorithm improves original SNIP algorithm and introduces weights' scored maps which update in a momentum way.\
+The algorithm improves original SNIP algorithm and  update the score in a momentum way.\
-  In the following formula, $n$ is the pruning step and $W$ and $G$ are model's weights and gradients respectively.
+  In the following formula, $n$ is the training step and $W$ and $G$ are model's weights and gradients respectively.
   $$Score_{n} = 1.0 \times Score_{n-1} + 0.9 \times |W_{n} \times G_{n}|$$

 <div align=center>